Emerald Jewelry Through The Ages - History & Lore

 Egypt continued to be the go-to source for emerald and towns began to form around the mines as the business boomed.
 The mines were in use for thousands of years and were used by the Romans and later by the Byzantines and finally, the Islams.
 The mines only fell out of use when the Spanish discovered deposits in Colombia, allowing the Christian European traders to bypass the often dangerous and hostile Egyptian mines, leading to the abandonment of these mines.
 Today only ruins remain.

 In Judaism, emerald was one of the 4 precious stones given to King Solomon by God.
 Emerald was one of the gems that adorned the Breastplate of Aaron and emeralds are amongst the foundation stones of the Heavenly City mentioned in the Christian Book of Revelations.

-There was also medieval superstitions and belief that emeralds had a curative ability and would ail a plethora of illnesses or ward of 'evil spirits'.
+There was also medieval superstitions and belief that emeralds had a curative ability and would alleviate a plethora of illnesses or ward off 'evil spirits'.
 The Crusades and pilgrimages brought trade between the East and West but social norms and poverty meant that only the wealthiest of Europeans could afford to wear or own any gems, and emerald was no exception!

 EMERALD MINING IN THE AGE OF EXPLORATION